A rule of thumb is an approximate way for doing something. It's based on experience, not theory.

-The first step, however, is to determine your net income.
-It’s the amount of your paycheque after all the deductions, such as Canada Pension Plan (CPP) contributions, employment insurance (EI) premiums, health insurance, and federal and provincial/territorial taxes.
+The first step is to determine your net income.
+Your net income is the amount of your paycheque after all the deductions, such as Canada Pension Plan (CPP) contributions, employment insurance (EI) premiums, health insurance, and federal and provincial/territorial taxes.

-You can try this income tax calculator to give you a reasonable estimate.
+Use this income tax calculator to give you a reasonable estimate.

-Set aside 50% for your needs
+Set aside 50% for your needs: Defining your needs

 If you think about it, 30% sounds like a pretty good amount for your wants.
 Dinner at a five-star restaurant every week?
 A first-class flight to Europe?
 A trip to the spa for a massage every month?
 Sounds nice, right?
 Maybe not.

 Before you dream big, your wants aren’t just the best things in life.

 Your wants are the internet and cell phone bill, dining out with your friends, your gym membership, your coffee & wine addiction, your streaming services, your never-ending list of subscriptions.